-The playlist was posted ahead of a special live-streamed event, to be posted on The Cranberries Facebook page.
-It will be hosted by Hot Press's Stuart Clark and will include a talk with Dolores' bandmates Fergal Lawler, Mike and Noel Hogan.
+The playlist was posted ahead of a special live-streamed event, which was posted on The Cranberries Facebook page.
+It was hosted by Hot Press's Stuart Clark and included a talk with Dolores' bandmates Fergal Lawler, Mike and Noel Hogan.

-Lawler said “We decided to mark this special occasion by organizing a live stream to chat about our memories of Dolores with an old friend of the band, Stuart Clark.
-We would love it if you send us any questions on social media that you would like us to answer.”
+Lawler said, “We decided to mark this special occasion by organizing a live stream to chat about our memories of Dolores with an old friend of the band, Stuart Clark."

 The Cranberries felt the death of O'Riordan so strongly that they decided to disband the group, which was formed in 1989.
 However, they did complete their final album, "In The End", which featured vocals by O'Riordan.

 In January 2021 the group posted a tribute to their lead singer on social media.